Dalv-Dalv/SpaceOddities/README.md

 - [ ]
 - [ ]

-P.S: Thank you for the book, I really appreciate it 😊
+P.S: Thank you for the book, I really appreciate it! 😊